audreyfishy/Review-Quiz-Solver/README.md

-# How to Install the ZyBook Helper
+# How to Install the Review Quiz Solver

 1. Download the `src` folder in your computer.
 2. Install and open Google Chrome.